Axway/mft-convert/content/en/docs/TransferCFT/transport_security_Start_here/certificates/PKIUTIL_CLI_intro/_index.md

 ---

-    title: PKIUTIL  command line utility: Start here
+    title: "PKIUTIL  command line utility: Start here"
-    linkTitle: Command line operations
+    linkTitle: "Command line operations"
-    weight: 200
+    weight: 190

----
-This section describes the PKIUTIL commands that are used to manage the local certificate database.
+---This section describes the PKIUTIL commands that are used to manage the local certificate database.
 This topic introduces the command line PKIUTIL utility CFTPKI.